Emily Ratajkowski Looks Ravishing In Red Ensemble With Plunging Neckline

 “I think when you’re 20, you feel like, why do people make such a fuss about self-care?
 What does it matter?
 And then, you know, I became a grown-up and realized, okay, you can’t just be exhausted all the time,” she said, adding that it was about maturity more than it was about aging.

-She also said that she keeps her hair in a layered cut just below her shoulders because she didn’t have the energy to worry about how she would style her hair every day.
+She also said that she kept her hair in a layered cut just below her shoulders because she didn’t have the energy to worry about how she would style her hair every day.
 She said that because her hair was thin, she tried to take care of it.
-She also admitted that she curl it every day because that was unrealistic.
+She also admitted that she didn’t curl it every day because that was unrealistic.

 Fans wanting to keep up with the model can follow her Twitter or Instagram accounts.